 In November 2019, we started work to replace the existing underground electricity cable which connects the pylons at the Trans Pennine Trail, behind Powerleague, and at Penny Lane, off Lancashire Hill.
+We’ve now completed the trench work and installed around 2.7km of ducting between the two pylons.
+We’ll start work in late August to pull the cable through the ducts and, eventually, connect it to the two pylons.

 Download the above map in PDF.